RealmKnight/CNWC-BLET-GCA-PLD-App/advertisement_system.md

 ## Implementation Phases

-### Phase 1: Database Setup

-1. Create the required database tables
-   - `advertisements` table with all necessary fields including status field
-   - `advertisement_analytics` table for tracking events
-2. Set up RLS policies using the existing `get_my_effective_roles()` function
-3. Implement functions and triggers for:
-   - Advertisement updating
-   - Advertisement retrieval with rotation logic
-   - Analytics event logging and reporting
-4. Create storage bucket for advertisement assets with proper permissions

-### Phase 2: Basic Frontend Components

-1. Create the Advertisement Banner component
-2. Create the Advertisement Carousel component for ad rotation
-3. Implement the advertisement store with Zustand
-4. Add the banner to the home page (index.tsx) underneath the logo in ParallaxScrollView
-5. Add ads to the notifications page (top for all devices, sidebar for web, bottom for mobile)

-### Phase 3: Admin Interface Implementation

-1. Update the `AdvertisementManager.tsx` component with the refined tab structure

-   - Modify tab definitions to match our implementation plan
-   - Implement tab switching logic with state management
-   - Set up advertisement selection and editing flow

-2. Implement the "Create & Edit" tab first

-   - Build the `CreateEditAdvertisement.tsx` component
-   - Implement form with image upload capabilities
-   - Add validation and error handling
-   - Connect to Supabase for saving advertisements

-3. Implement the "Campaigns" tab next

-   - Build the `AdvertisementCampaigns.tsx` component
-   - Create list view of all campaigns
-   - Implement status toggle controls
-   - Add edit, delete, and duplicate functionality

-4. Implement the "Analytics" tab

-   - Build the `AdvertisementAnalytics.tsx` component
-   - Implement charts and visualizations
-   - Add date range filtering
-   - Add export functionality

-5. Implement the "Preview" tab last

-   - Build the `AdvertisementPreview.tsx` component
-   - Create preview environment for different app locations
-   - Implement device type simulation
-   - Add interactive controls for testing

-6. Implement shared components
-   - Create reusable components for status toggles, cards, etc.
-   - Ensure consistent styling across all tabs
-   - Add loading states and error handling

-### Phase 4: Integration and Testing

-1. Test the integration with the `UnionAdminPanel`
-2. Verify all tab transitions and state management
-3. Test on different devices and platforms
-4. Optimize performance and UI responsiveness
-5. Add comprehensive error handling
-6. Implement automated tests for critical functionality

-### Phase 5: Advanced Features

-1. Implement targeted advertisements based on:
-   - Member status (active, inactive)
-   - Member rank
-   - Division
-2. Create A/B testing functionality
-3. Add scheduling capabilities for campaigns
-4. Implement intelligent ad rotation based on performance metrics
-5. Add notification system for campaign start/end and performance alerts

-### Phase 6: Documentation and Refinement

-1. Add in-app help and tooltips
-2. Create user documentation for administrators
-3. Refine UI/UX based on feedback
-4. Optimize ad loading performance
-5. Implement lazy loading for advertisements
-6. Ensure accessibility compliance
+### Phase 1: Database Setup ✅ COMPLETED

+1. ✅ Create the required database tables
+   - ✅ `advertisements` table with all necessary fields including status field
+   - ✅ `advertisement_analytics` table for tracking events
+2. ✅ Set up RLS policies using the existing `get_my_effective_roles()` function
+3. ✅ Implement functions and triggers for:
+   - ✅ Advertisement updating
+   - ✅ Advertisement retrieval with rotation logic
+   - ✅ Analytics event logging and reporting
+4. ✅ Create storage bucket for advertisement assets with proper permissions

+### Phase 2: Basic Frontend Components ✅ COMPLETED

+1. ✅ Create the Advertisement Banner component
+2. ✅ Create the Advertisement Carousel component for ad rotation
+3. ✅ Implement the advertisement store with Zustand
+4. ✅ Create and integrate admin components:
+   - ✅ AdvertisementStatusToggle component
+   - ✅ AdvertisementCard component
+   - ✅ Other admin components
+5. ✅ Add the banner to the home page (index.tsx) underneath the logo in ParallaxScrollView
+6. ✅ Add ads to the notifications page (top for all devices, sidebar for web, bottom for mobile)

+### Phase 3: Admin Interface Implementation ✅ COMPLETED

+1. ✅ Create the Advertisement Manager component in the UnionAdminPanel
+2. ✅ Implement the Advertisement form for creation and editing
+   - ✅ Add form validation for required fields
+   - ✅ Add image uploading using expo-image-picker
+   - ✅ Add DateTimePicker for scheduling
+   - ✅ Add status toggling functionality
+3. ✅ Implement the Advertisement campaigns view
+   - ✅ Add filtering by status
+   - ✅ Add the ability to edit and delete advertisements
+   - ✅ Display campaign status indicators
+4. ✅ Implement analytics components
+   - ✅ Display impression, view and click statistics
+   - ✅ Show breakdown by device and location
+   - ✅ Implement date range filtering
+5. ✅ Polish UI and ensure responsive design for all screen sizes

+### Phase 4: Testing and Optimization

+1. Create integration tests for the advertisement system
+2. Perform performance optimization for the advertisement components
+3. Test analytics data collection and reporting
+4. Perform cross-platform testing (web, Android, iOS)
+5. Optimize image loading and caching

+### Phase 5: Documentation and Training

+1. Create technical documentation for the advertisement system
+2. Create user documentation for union administrators
+3. Provide training sessions for union administrators
+4. Create maintenance documentation for future developers

 ## Integration Points